alavrouk/champions-queue-model/index.md

 data = np.concatenate((players, winrates), 1)
 ```

 Selenium is used when a button needs to be pressed.
 This happens when I need to pull match data.
-Unfortunately, getting win loss from this particular website is a bit of a pain.
-You need to click on the match element each time to get the win loss, and the driver needs to wait a few seconds in between each click to make sure everything loads.
-As such, the dataGenerator unfortuantely takes quite a bit of time to actually get all of the matches.
+On the topic of buttons: unfortunately, getting win loss from this particular website is a bit of a pain.
+Each match requires a mouse click to view the result of the match.
+And after each mouse click, the code must wait a second or two before doing any other actions, just to let everything load in.
+Therefore, if you are getting results for 1000 matches, these waiting times quickly add up.
 ## **ALGORITHMS**

 ### Clustering